How to Work in the US as a Foreign-Educated Nurse

-While there is a well-known shortage of registered nurses, current U.S. Immigration laws can make it difficult for foreign-educated nurses to obtain jobs.
+While there is a well-known shortage of registered nurses and healthcare professionals, current U.S. immigration laws can make it difficult for foreign nurses in the US to obtain jobs.
 It is important for those interested in pursuing this avenue to obtain the proper visas and paperwork from the U.S. Citizenship and Immigration Services department.

 There are eight key steps foreign-educated nurses will need to take in order to obtain a position as an RN in a U.S. hospital.